pha123661/CNN-Music-Genre-Classifier/README.md

 A music genre classifier using CNN, RNN, and Mel spectrogram

+Also provides a CNN feature extractor to be used with other machine learning models such as SVM / KN.

 Course: Introduction to Machine Learning by C.C.
 Cheng (NYCU 2021 Fall)

 ## File description